 The final campaign began at Petersburg. the longest siege in American history, June 1864—April 1865.
 The siege was a precursor of the trench warfare of the First World War fifty years later.
 Only the considerable skill, courage and endurance of Lee’s army kept the Union forces out away from Richmond.
 But on April 2 the northern army broke through and cut off the Confederate supply lines from the South, forcing Lee to retreat to the west.
 Grant pursued relentlessly, and virtually surrounded Lee’s army and forced the surrender on April 9 at Appomattox Court House.
 The United States was reborn.
 After visiting Appomattox, we will return to our hotel for our farewell dinner.

-Morning transfer to airport for group flight to Memphis.
-Second welcome reception at hotel.
+Morning transfer to airport (Richmond or Dulles) for your flight to Memphis.
+This flight is not included in the tour price.
+Second welcome reception at downtown Memphis hotel.

 DAY 10 Corinth